 Celebrate the Fourth of July in true military style, while still remaining under budget.
-Few holidays are as significant to service members as Independence Day, and everyone wants to throw a get-together that will be talked about until next year.
+Few holidays are as significant to service members as Independence Day, and everyone wants to throw a small get-together that will be talked about until next year.

 With these easy and simple 4th of July party ideas, your Independence Day celebration will be a success.

 Customize your Cuisine

 Make your foods more patriotic by bringing in the colors of the American flag.

 Use creative methods to outline the flag on a tart, alternating lines on the raspberry topping with confectioner’s sugar will create the illusion of the stripes.
 The addition of blueberries make a perfectly delicious substitute for the 50 states.